Vizzuality/coding-challenge-examples/README.md

-# Software engineer @ Vizzuality "Importer Challenge"
+# Software engineer @ Vizzuality "Large File Importer Challenge"

 ## Instructions for completing and submitting the challenge:

 First things first.
-This coding challenge is about creating a space for you to share with us how you work and reason, what things you care about when doing coding work, and how you approach problem solving.
+This coding challenge is about creating a space for you to share with us how you work and reason, what things you care about when doing coding work, and how you approach problem-solving.

 As such, through this challenge we are not expecting to check if you know the finest algorithms, have all the right answers to a given situation or if you are the best coder in the world.
 We believe there are no right or wrong answers, so please make yourself comfortable and focus on what you know best.

 ## 1. This is what you need to do:

 As part of this exercise, you need to build a small REST API.
-This API should have two endpoints:
+This API should have three endpoints:

-- POST: expects a CSV payload and saves the data to a MongoDB or Elasticsearch database
+- An endpoint that expects a payload containing a URL, which points to a very large CSV file (a few GBs) hosted somewhere.
+This endpoint should load the data in that CSV file and save it to a local database.
-- GET: reads data from that same database and serves responses as JSON documents.
-Filters on the data should be implemented, preferably as query parameters.
+- An endpoint that shows the status of the file import process (a simple "running"/"finished"/... will do).

-Each endpoint needs to be implemented as its own standalone application: basically these will be two tiny microservices.
-They will share the underlying data storage, but will not be aware of each other.
+- An endpoint that allows cancelling a running import process.

-Both apps, as well as the underlying dependencies, must be configured to run using a docker-compose file you must provide.
-You can use either NodeJS, Python or Rails.
+Your code, as well as any underlying dependencies, must be configured to run using a docker-compose file you must provide.

 Please document in the code/config files any significant decisions you make as you go (be concise).